Corinne Olympios’ Company: Is ‘The Bachelor’ Villain Really A ‘Multi Million-Dollar Business’ Owner?

 The answer is, it depends on how you define “wealthy” and “business owner.”

-As TMZ reports, Olympios’ family back in Miami does own a business: Armor Garage, which supplies epoxy floor coatings.
+As TMZ reports, Olympios’ family back in Miami does own a business named Armor Garage, which supplies epoxy floor coatings.
 So sexy!

-And her family confirms that does work there, mostly in sales.
+And her family confirms that she does work there, mostly in sales.
 She’s not full-time, however, as she also has other projects going on in her career (more on that in a minute).
-As for how much of the company she owns – well, a) that’s not public information, and b) it’s none of anyone’s business (except the Tax Man’s).
+As for how much of the company she owns – well, a) that’s not public information, and b) it’s none of anyone’s business (except the tax man’s).

 On the “Testimonials” section of the company’s website, it appears as if the Olympios family business does good work; at least, the reviews they include on the website indicate that they do.